We would like to advise all staff members that offer stage of Mobility through Phase 1A Scheme is now live.

 As outlined above, there will be specific phases launched for particular grades.
 Staff members can apply once their applicable phase has launched.

-Permanent staff members can make an application once the Mobility Scheme has launched.
-If they do not qualify for mobility at the time of application based on the below criteria under ‘Eligibility‘, they will be marked as ineligible.
+Civil Service staff members can make an application once the Mobility Scheme has launched.
+If they do not qualify for mobility at the time of application based on the below criteria under ‘Eligibility‘, they will be flagged as ineligible.
 However, they will remain on the waitlist until they are automatically deemed eligible and will retain their application date, which will determine their priority on the waitlist.

-PeoplePoint customers: For staff members on PeoplePoint, the scheme will be accessible through self-service on the PeoplePoint Portal.
-Remote workers/staff members on various forms of leave will be required to submit an application form to the Central Mobility Team in PeoplePoint.
+Staff members who are HR Shared Service customers: For staff members on HR Shared Service, the scheme will be accessible through self-service on the HR Shared Service Portal.
+Remote workers/staff members on various forms of leave will be required to submit an application form to the Central Mobility Team in HR Shared Service.

-Non-PeoplePoint customers (on HRMS system): Staff members not on PeoplePoint e.g. Garda Civilians, An Garda Síochána and the Houses of the Oireachtas will be required to complete and submit an application form to their Local HR Division for input to the Mobility Portal.
+Staff members who are not HR Shared Services customers but who are on HRMS: Staff members not on HR Shared Service e.g. Garda Civilians, An Garda Síochána and the Houses of the Oireachtas will be required to complete and submit an application form to their Local HR Division for input to the Mobility Portal.

-Non-PeoplePoint customers (not on HRMS system): Staff members not on PeoplePoint or HRMS system e.g. administrative staff members of the Irish Prison Service, staff of the Ombudsman for Children’s Office, and staff of the National Council for Curriculum and Assessment will be required to complete and submit an application form to their Local HR Division.
-Note: There is currently no IT solution for including these applications on the Portal and they will be stored and date stamp recorded by Local HR until a technical solution is resolved.
+Staff members who are not HR Shared Services customers and are also not on HRMS: Staff members not on HR Shared Service or HRMS system e.g. administrative staff members of the Irish Prison Service, staff of the Ombudsman for Children’s Office, and staff of the National Council for Curriculum and Assessment will be required to complete and submit an application form to their Local HR Division.

-An applicant will be automatically deemed ineligible if he or she has:
+An applicant will be automatically deemed ineligible if they have:

-- less than 2 years’ service in the current grade, organisation and geographical location;
+- less than 2 years’ service in the geographical location;

 How many locations can I apply for?

-Applicants will be able to view an interactive map of Ireland, where they can view 46 Mobility ‘zones’.
-Each zone will include a number of towns along with optional ‘satellite towns’ (viewable here) and their corresponding organisations (viewable here).
+Applicants will be able to view 46 Mobility ‘zones’ on an interactive map of Ireland.
+Each zone will include a number of towns along with optional ‘satellite towns’ and their corresponding organisations (viewable here).

 Applicants will be able to select a maximum of three zones but there will be no limit to the number of organisations they can apply for within their chosen zones.
-Applicants will also be able to view information about each organisation through the interactive map to help them make their selection.
-The interactive map will be available in advance of the Mobility scheme launch date.
+Applicants will also be able to view information about each building through the interactive map to help them make their selection such as: flexitime; shorter working year; work sharing; 24/7 shifts; wheelchair friendly building; Irish requirement and the total number of whole-time positions per grade in the building.

 All of these organisations are based in Letterkenny Town; however, several of them are also based in other locations in Zone 1, e.g. the Department of Employment Affairs & Social Protection is also based in Ballybofey.